Gregg shorthand

 Gregg shorthand is a system of shorthand developed by John Robert Gregg in 1888.
 Distinguished by its phonemic basis, the system prioritizes the sounds of speech over traditional English spelling, enabling rapid writing by employing elliptical figures and lines that bisect them.
 Gregg shorthand's design facilitates smooth, cursive strokes without the angular outlines characteristic of earlier systems like Duployan shorthand, thereby enhancing writing-speed and legibility.

-Over the years, Gregg shorthand has undergone several revisions, each aimed at simplifying the system and increasing its speed and efficiency.
+Over the years, Gregg shorthand has undergone several revisions, each aimed at simplifying the system, which had the effect of a slight decrease in its speed and efficiency after the Anniversary edition, but made it easier to learn.
 These versions range from the Pre-Anniversary editions to the more recent Centennial version, with each adaptation maintaining the core principles while introducing modifications to suit varying needs and preferences.

 Its efficiency, once mastered, allows for speeds upwards of 280 words per minute.
 The system is adaptable to both right- and left-handed writers.

 Background

 Gregg shorthand, invented by John Robert Gregg in 1888, is a form of shorthand that, like cursive longhand, primarily uses elliptical figures and lines that bisect them.
 The advent of dictation machines, shorthand machines, handheld tape recorders, digital voice recorders, voice recording applications on smartphones, and the trend of executives drafting their own letters on personal computers has led to a gradual decline in shorthand usage in business and reporting contexts.

 Gregg shorthand is often compared with Pitman shorthand due to their significant dominance over other English shorthand systems.
 While Pitman shorthand differentiates between similar sounds through line thickness and position, Gregg shorthand maintains uniform line thickness and uses stroke length to distinguish between sounds.

 Initially, John Robert Gregg taught an adaptation of Duployan shorthand for English, a system that was predominant in France and characterized by uniform stroke thickness and attached vowel representation.
 However, he found the angular outlines of Duployan-based systems to be detrimental to speed.

 Gregg shorthand is distinguished by its cursive strokes that blend smoothly, avoiding sharp angles, and its symbols are specifically designed for English, offering a better fit than the Duployan system.
-For example, Gregg shorthand has a unique symbol for the "th" sound (/θ/ and /ð/), in contrast to Duployan systems, which use a dotted "t," resulting in slower writing.
+For example, Gregg shorthand has a unique symbol for the "th" sounds (/θ/ and /ð/), in contrast to Duployan systems, which use a dotted "t," resulting in slower writing.